-An interesting way to get your first Bellaire investment property is through house hacking.
-House hacking is when investors purchase a property that either has or can be converted into multiple rental units, live in one unit, and then rent out the others to tenants.
+Let’s say you’ve been searching for a cost-effective or original way to purchase your first Bellaire investment property.
+The solution may lie in house hacking in that case!
+When investors buy a property that already has or can be converted into multiple rental units, and live in one of them while renting out the others to tenants is called house hacking.

-Are you in the market for your next Bellaire investment property?
-Or would you like to learn more about how professional property management can make it easier to invest in rental real estate?
-The Real Property Management Affiliates team is ready and willing to help you.
-Contact us online today or call us at 713-539-5765.
-We work with investors like you to help build the rental real estate portfolio of your dreams.
+Are you searching for the next Bellaire investment property?
+Alternatively, are you interested in finding out more about how investing in rental property can be made simpler by professional property management?
+Contact Real Property Management Affiliates online today or call us at 713-429-0411.
+We work with investors like you to help build your dream rental real estate portfolio.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.